drush-ops/drush/docs/commands.md

 ## Symfony Console Commands

 Drush lists and runs Symfony Console commands, in addition to more typical annotated commands.
-See [this test](https://github.com/drush-ops/drush/blob/eed106ae4510d5a2df89f8e7fd54b41ffb0aa5fa/tests/integration/AnnotatedCommandCase.php#L178-L180) and this [commandfile](https://github.com/drush-ops/drush/blob/13.x/sut/modules/unish/woot/src/Commands/GreetCommand.php).
+See [GreetCommands](https://github.com/drush-ops/drush/blob/13.x/sut/modules/unish/woot/src/Drush/Commands/GreetCommands.php) as an example.
 Note that these commands must conform to the usual class name and class namespace requirements.
 You might need to extend the Console class if you can't rename and move it.

 ## Auto-discovered commands (PSR4)